unicef/publicgoods-toolkit/adoptability.md

 When you're about to make an investment in a DPG, such as by deploying it for sustained use, it can be very helpful to take a step back and explicitly map out that ecosystem, in a quick, lightweight exercise.
+(This exercise is equally useful in planning to create a new DPG.)

 Making such a map can reveal both gaps and opportunities.
 For example, an ecosystem map might reveal a gap by showing that the main